 Behavior therapy is like putting a big screen in front of the patient, where they can monitor their own actions.
 The reward and punishment system shows them the aspects of their behavior that need modification.

 For this treatment to work, teachers and parents have to work in tandem to enforce the therapy in all of the child’s social settings.
-If you’re unsure of the right strategy to adopt, you can speak to your clinician or healthcare provider to learn what works best depending on the type of ADHD your child has.

 As important as it is for parents to understand that their child’s condition is unique, they’re not always prepared to handle it.
 It may be necessary to sign up for parenting skills training for ADHD patients as they sometimes require very specific methods to manage their child’s condition effectively.